FNB has once again disrupted the industry with one of the most innovative additions to hit banks across SA.

 From this week, you can now renew your vehicle license on the FNB app, and the whole process is as easy as ABC.

-While vastly welcomed and hailed as revolutionary in the industry, there does seem to be a downfall with the app.
-On top of the renewal fees, the bank has added an extra R199 for handling and delivery fees.
+While vastly welcomed and hailed as revolutionary in the industry, there does seem to be a downfall with the app for some people.
+Should you choose the ad-hoc feature, on top of the renewal fees, the bank has added an extra R199 for handling and delivery fees.
 Although consumers are blown away by how the new feature can save hours of queuing, the excessive fee is simply not sitting well with them.
 We take a look at the new feature.

-The process has been simplified to make it as easy as possible for customers to renew their license in a few easy steps.
+Should you use the ad-hoc vehicle license renewal, the process has been simplified to renew their license in a few easy steps.

 Convenient right?
 This seems like it is too good to be true!
 Well, there are several more features to this app that make it really appealing for customers!